Jammy2211/PyAutoLens/docs/howtolens/chapter_3_search_chaining.rst

 Chapter 3: Search Chaining
 ==========================

-In chapter 3, we introduce non-linear search chaining, whereby lens modeling pipelines are composed which each fit a different lens model.
+In chapter 3, we introduce non-linear search chaining, whereby model-fits are chained together to enable efficient and robust modeling of large strong lens samples.

 The chapter contains the following tutorials: